-- Supplement your diet with nutrition drinks (such as Ensure or Boost) or solid food that you’ve pureed in a blender.
+- Supplement your diet with nutrition drinks (such as Ensure or Boost).
+You may need to eat solid food you can puree in a blender.

-- Weight loss, malnutrition and dehydration.
-If you’re not able to eat enough food, or if you vomit up a lot of what you eat, you may not get enough nutrition.
+- Weight loss, malnutrition, and dehydration.
+If you’re not able to eat enough food, or if you vomit what you eat, you may not be getting enough nutrition.
 Following the suggestions listed above may help with this problem.

 - Bezoars.
-A bezoar (say: “bee-zore”) is a solid mass of food that your stomach is not able to digest.
+A bezoar is a solid mass of food that your stomach is not able to digest.
 Bezoars can cause nausea and vomiting.
 In severe cases, they may block other food from entering the small intestine.
-This situation can be life-threatening, and the bezoar may have to be removed by surgery.
+This situation can be life-threatening, and the bezoar may have to be surgically removed.

 - Bacterial infections.
-When food stays too long in your stomach, bacteria can grow out of control, which can lead to infection.
+When food stays in your stomach for too long, bacteria can grow out of control.
+This can lead to infection.